Braid group action and root vectors for the $q$-Onsager algebra: Introduction

 The paper is organized as follows.
 In Section \ref{sec:defs} we recall the definition of the Onsager algebra $\ons$ and the $q$-Onsager algebra $\cb_c$ and we introduce the braid group action on $\cb_c$.
 The fact that $T_0$ and $T_1$ are indeed well-defined algebra automorphisms of $\cb_c$ is checked by computer calculations which are not reproduced here.
 In Section \ref{sec:root} we use the automorphisms $T_0$ and $T_1$ to define real and imaginary root vectors in $\cb_c$.
-We show that up to a scalar factor these root vectors specialize to the Onsager generators $A_n$, $G_m$.
+We show that, up to a scalar factor, these root vectors specialize to the Onsager generators $A_n$, $G_m$.
 In Section \ref{sec:PBWBc} we establish Theorem I. We first recall the PBW theorem for $U^+$ as proved in \cite{a-Damiani93}.
-We then show in Proposition \ref{prop:grad-fil} that up to a factor the root vectors $B_\gamma\in \cb_c$ project onto Damiani's root vectors $E_\gamma\in U^+$ in the associated graded algebra.
+We then show in Proposition \ref{prop:grad-fil} that up to a factor the root vectors $B_\gamma\in \cb_c$ for $\gamma\in \roots_+$ project onto Damiani's root vectors $E_\gamma\in U^+$ in the associated graded algebra.

 In Section \ref{sec:commutators}, which forms the bulk of the paper, we prove the commutation relations of Theorem II explicitly.
-We first deal with the $q^{-2}$-commutator of two real root vectors in Propositions \ref{prop:comRealReal} and \ref{prop:comRealReal2}.
-The hardest part are the commutators of a real with an imaginary root vector which are established in Propositions \ref{prop:Bb10Bndel} and \ref{prop:Bb10Bndelbis}.
+We first deal with the $q^{-2}$-commutator of two real root vectors in Proposition \ref{prop:comRealReal}.
+The hardest part are the commutators of a real with an imaginary root vector which are established in Proposition \ref{prop:Bb10Bndelbis}.
 These commutators involve a crucial term $F_n$ for $n\ge 2$.
 The term $F_n$ satisfies a recursive formula, the proof of which is deferred to Appendix \ref{app:Fn}.
-Once the commutators $[B_{n\delta},B_1]$ are known, the fact that the imaginary root vectors commute is proved as in \cite{a-Damiani93}.